lexie23c/Hivebets/docs/how-it-works/x402-gasless-betting.md

 - Protects against front-running

 **Domain Verification**
-- Signatures are cryptographically bound to HiveBets
+- Signatures are cryptographically bound to Hivebets
 - Cannot be used on other platforms
 - Chain ID verification ensures BSC only